top of page

 REDHILL MRT STATION

 Visit the Redhill MRT stop to experience a perfectly pink subway station.
-If you're trying to snap a photo without people, best to visit at night. (hours: 5:30 AM-12:30 AM daily)
+If you’re trying to snap a photo without people, best to visit at night.

 RESIDENCE OF TAN TENG NIAH, LITTLE INDIA

 This iconic Chinese villa is one of the most colorful buildings in Singapore, a kaleidoscope of blues, greens, yellows, reds and purples.
 One of my favorite photo locations in the city.
-It sits in Little India a bustling corridor of shops, restaurants and cafes. (open 24 hours)
+It sits in Little India a bustling corridor of shops, restaurants and cafes.

 SELEGIE ART CENTER

-A quick stop in front of the Selegie Art Center is all you need to capture the rainbow shutters and trim of the colorful building. (hours: 24 access to building's exterior)
+A quick stop in front of the Selegie Art Center is all you need to capture the rainbow shutters and trim of the colorful building.

 SINGAPORE BOTANICAL GARDENS

-This dazzling botanical garden is almost 170-years old, and it was the first UNESCO World Heritage Site in Singapore.
+This dazzling botanical garden is almost 170-years old, and it was the first UNESCO World Heritage Sites in Singapore.
 The gardens feature more than 10,000 species of plant, flora and fauna.
 Entry into the botanical gardens is free, but the National Orchid Garden is a paid ticket.

 SRI VADAPATHIRA KALIAMMAN TEMPLE

-A beautiful Hindu temple located on the outskirts of Little India, Sri Vadapathira Kaliamman is a blur of color and sculptures of deities. (hours: temple opens at 6 AM)
+A beautiful Hindu temple located on the outskirts of Little India, Sri Vadapathira Kaliamman is a blur of color and sculptures of deities.

 Andaz sits sandwiched inside the city's mixed-use Duo building, home to more than 340 rooms scattered amongst the hotel's 15 floors.
 This is one of my favorite mid-range properties in Singapore.
 Rooms are outfitted with large floor-to-ceiling windows that open up to hardwood floors, plush linens and a lovely modern design.
 The hotel is also home to a spectacular infinity pool on the 25th floor that overlooks sweeping views on Singapore's urban skyline.